etelford/camptime/readme.md

 ## Camptime

-Camptime is a simple command (using Laravel Lumen) that allows you to quickly enter time into Basecamp Classic.
+Camptime is a simple command (using Symfony Console) that allows you to quickly enter time into Basecamp Classic.

 ### Setup

 First, clone the repo.

-	git clone git@github.com:etelford/camptime.git
+	git clone git@github.com:danielkperez/camptime.git

-Next, create a .env file and fill in your Basecamp Classic API key.
+Next, create a .env file and fill in your Basecamp Base URL and Basecamp Classic API key.
 You can use the .env.example file as a starting point.

 To get your API key, log into Basecamp, click the "My info" link, and scroll to the bottom of the page.
 Next, click the "Show your tokens" link and your 40-character key will be revealed to you.